pennekampster/pennekampster/pages/about.md

 description: Frank Pennekamp is a postdoctoral fellow in the Predictive ecology group, Institute of Evolutionary Biology and Environmental Sciences, University of Zurich
 ---

-I am an (evolutionary) ecologist interested in the influence of animal dispersal and movement on population and community dynamics.

-I use microbial model systems to address these questions using new image and video based techniques to quantify trait and abundance dynamics with high temporal resolution.
+I am an (evolutionary) ecologist interested in population and community dynamics, with an emphasis on dispersal and movement ecology.
+Whereas my background is in conservation biology and field studies (e.g. my Diploma thesis on dispersal and population dynamics of a endangered checkerspot butterfly in Portugal), I have shifted during my PhD with Nicolas Schtickzelle at Université catholique de Louvain, Belgium to use microbial model systems of ciliates to address fundamental questions in ecology and evolutionary biology.

+I am now a postdoctoral researcher in the group of Owen Petchey, pursuing my research with the microbial  model system, but focussing more on the community level.
+Firstly, I study the effects and predictability of temperature increase on community structure and composition, and secondly the consequences of intraspecific trait variation on community dynamics.

+Besides my scientific questions, I am actively developing digital image and video-based techniques to automatically quantify the individuals and their traits in the microbial model systems, we use in our lab.

 Please get in touch if you are interested in my research!